Get Help Today(877) 648-4288

 - Suicide ideation

 One of the most dangerous side effects of the medication is its tendency to augment pre-existing feelings of depression and suicidal ideation.
 In addition to cardiac and respiratory arrest, suicide completion is one of the most frequently reported post-marketing adverse events of taking the drug.
-Propoxyphene is a central nervous system depressant and, when combined with other drugs (especially alcohol and other depressants), there is a high likelihood of overdose and consequential respiratory failure, coma, and even death.
+Propoxyphene is a Central Nervous System (CNS) Depressant and, when combined with other drugs (especially alcohol and other Depressants), there is a high likelihood of overdose and consequential respiratory failure, coma, and even death.